Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 “Productizing” the latter can unlock the doors to enhanced profits and revenue.

 To “productize” something is to essentially bundle it up and attach a fixed price to it.
 You sell it on the strength of its features rather than the benefits or ROI.
-Clients purchase it as they would purchase a software.
+Clients purchase it as they would purchase the software.

 For example, here’s the pricing page for logo design services from 99Designs.
 Notice that the pricing tables look a lot like what you would find on a SaaS tool website.